0xReki/0xreki.github.io/_posts/2021/2021-06-10-a-look-at-doman-mahjong-in-final-fantasy-xiv-online.md

 ### The Problems

-Well I said earlier no one plays in the advanced rooms.
+Earlier, I said no one plays in the Advanced rooms.
-But that has a big drawback that everyone seems to accept: if a 1st dan player looses against three 4th dan players in the novice room, they lose about a lot of ranking points.
+That seems fine, people can just play in Novice rooms, but that has a big drawback that everyone seems to accept: if a 1st dan player looses against three 4th dan players in the novice room, they lose about a lot of ranking points.
 Even getting 2nd might result in you losing ranking points there.
-Also, playing an unranked game requires you to put together your own Light Party.
+Also, playing an unranked game requires your to put together your own Light Party.
 As mentioned above, that might be impossible.
 Fortunately, players just organize themselves for this.